openid/fapi/fapi-2_0-security-profile.md

 requirement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

 **NOTE 2**:
-Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the authorization server issues a new refresh token to the client as part of the `refresh_token` grant.
-This document discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
-However, to allow for operational agility, authorization servers may implement it providing they meet the requirement in Clause 10.
+The use of refresh token rotation not only provides no security benefits when used with sender-constrained access tokens but also causes user experience degradation whenever the client fails to store or receive the new refresh token and has no option to retry.
+This specification discourages the use of this feature.

 **NOTE 3**:
 This document is structured to support a variety of grants to be used with the general